zeeshanjunaid/ledgy.com/src/markdown/help/getting-started.md

 ##### Add new shareholders

 - Go to the _Stakeholders_ page and add shareholders with or without an email address.
 If you add them with an email, they won’t be notified yet: you need to invite them explicitly to Ledgy (see next paragraph).
 However, if they already have an account on Ledgy with this email address, they will be able to see their stake in their portfolio.
 - Change access level: If the shareholder has an email address, they can see their investment in their portfolio.
 You can easily give them view-only or admin rights with a single click.
-If they’re already on Ledgy they’ll be notified.
+If they’re already on Ledgy, they’ll be notified.
 If they’re not, you have to click _Invite_, see next point.
 - Invite stakeholders: You can invite the shareholders that you’ve added with an email address to join Ledgy.
 Simply click on the invite button.
 You can see who already registered on Ledgy if they have a check mark instead of the invite button.

 ![](stakeholders.png)